swung-research/3d-csem-open-source-landscape/model-block/custEM/README.md

    (additional OpenMP threads led not to speed-up for these problem sizes) Rcommended are 24 MPI processes, but less is also fine without increasing the computation times significantly.
-With this recommended setup, 2-5 min time per frequ and overall less than 250 GB RAM are required.
+With this recommended setup, 2-5 min time per frequency and overall less than 200 GB RAM are required.
 Run the following commands (choose given default or your own of OMP and MPI processes):